women dancing near mirror

 text mental health at drama school

 Drama school often blurs the line between work and personal life, making it crucial to set boundaries.
-It is easy to become consumed by your craft and neglect other aspects of your life.
+It is easy to become consumed by your craft and neglect other aspects of your life, especially with the career uncertainty and freelance work that often comes with being a performing artist.

 However, maintaining a healthy work-life balance is vital for your mental wellbeing.
 Set realistic expectations for yourself and learn to say no when necessary.